-Netflix’s ’13 Reasons Why’: 3 Crazy Fan Theories That Might Not Be So Crazy (And One That Is)
+Netflix’s ’13 Reasons Why’: 3 Crazy Fan Theories That Might Not Be So Crazy, And One That Is

 - There was more than one suicide attempt after Hannah’s.
 At the end of 13 Reasons Why, fans saw someone being taken by ambulance.
 They were in a critical condition and, in the final episode, it was announced that Alex (Miles Heizer) was fighting for his life in hospital after attempting suicide.
 Some fans speculate that while Alex may have tried to kill himself, there might have been another person who did as well.
 Considering the dark place Justin (Brandon Flynn) was in by the end of the series, some fans suggest it was him seen in the back of the ambulance.
 As E!Online points out, there is a moment in the ambulance scene where it looks like the victim has brown hair.
 Justin also had access to a gun.

 - Alex didn’t kill himself, it was actually attempted murder.
 It seems fans just don’t want to face the fact Alex might die in 13 Reasons Why.
 This fan theory sees Tyler (Devin Druid), with his secret cache of guns, shoot Alex and frame it so it looks like suicide.
-If this is the case, and Alex survives, along Netflix confirming a second season for 13 Reasons Why, this would make a very interesting plot twist in regard to these two characters.
+If this is the case, and Alex survives, along with Netflix confirming a second season for 13 Reasons Why, this would make a very interesting plot twist in regard to these two characters.
 Some fans dispute this theory as Tyler was seen looking at images he had photographed of the students identified on Hannah’s (Katherine Langford) tapes.
 It has been assumed, considering how many weapons Tyler has amassed, he could be about to go on a shooting rampage at the school.
 More specifically, he could be targeting those mentioned on Hannah’s tapes as he is shown looking at the images of these students.
-At the end of the scene, however, he removes the image of Alex and scenes prior to that indicate Tyler may have been removing this image because he didn’t feel the need to kill Alex any more.
+At the end of the scene, however, he removes the image of Alex and scenes prior to that indicate Tyler may have been removing this image because he didn’t feel the need to kill Alex anymore.
 However, Seventeen points out this might actually be confirmation of the theory, as Tyler might be killing the characters in order of which image he removes.

 - Tony is not real.
-Tony (Christina Narvarro) is a strange character in 13 Reasons Why.
+Tony (Christian Navarro) is a strange character in 13 Reasons Why.
 He dresses like he is straight out of the movie, Grease, drives an old car, and is partial to tapes over music files.
 It’s like he is a character from another era.
 He is also entrusted as the guardian of Hannah’s tapes, even though, over the course of the series, he does not seem particularly involved in Hannah’s circle of friends.
 In fact, he barely gets a mention at all on Hannah’s tapes.
 This has led to speculation that Tony is a ghost or a guardian angel sent to make sure Hannah’s tapes get viewed by everyone involved.
 Tony also manages to show up in a flash at all the right moments, which adds weight to this theory.

 - Grey’s Anatomy and 13 Reasons Why are connected.
 This theory is one of the stranger ones and probably can be considered a coincidence rather than an actual theory.
 E!Online describes the theory below.